bekacham/Overtime-Code-Along/README.md

 - Email sumary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Updated the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User:
-  - # No spaces or dashes
-    # exactly 10 characters
-    # all characters have to be numbers